COVID-19 Monoclonal Antibody Treatment

 How is monoclonal antibody treatment administered?

-Monoclonal antibodies are administered via an IV infusion in an outpatient setting.
+Monoclonal antibodies are administered via an IV infusion while you are hospitalized or in an outpatient setting.
 The treatment typically lasts about two and a half hours.
-Lee Health is performing these infusions 7-days per week at the following locations:
+Lee Health is performing outpatient infusions 7-days per week at the following locations:

 Complex Care Center at Lee Memorial Hospital